RosettaCommons/documentation/scripting_documentation/LoopModeling.md

   "kic_with_frags", you must also specify fragment files on the command line using the '-loops:frag_sizes' and '-loops:frag_files' options.

-* fast: If "yes", the simulation will use a severely reduced number of cycles.
+* fast: If enabled, the simulation will use a severely reduced number of cycles.
 Only meant to be used for debugging.

 * scorefxn_cen: The score function to use for the centroid refinement step.